pknichols/OMNIeDNA/README.md

 ## 3D Printer Specifications

+All components have been successfully printed on a Prusa MK4S using the following parameters:

 - **Filament:** 1.75mm ABS plastic (recommended over PLA for toughness and frequent use in harsh environments)
 - **Infill:** Gyroid, 20% (superior strength-to-weight ratio using less material, reducing print costs)
 - **Brim:** Inner and outer 5 – 8mm brim (to increase bed adhesion and reduce warping)
 - **Print temperature:** 210°C – 250°C
 - **Heated bed:** 95 – 110°C (enclosure recommended)

+While these settings are optimized for ABS, deviations may require calibration adjustments when using alternative materials such as PLA, PETG, or ASA.
+Users should conduct test prints to validate dimensional accuracy and layer adhesion with their chosen filament.

 &nbsp;